Konrāds Kalējs: Early life

-Kalējs was born in Riga, Latvia, Russian Empire, in 1913.
+Kalējs was born in Riga, in the Governorate of Livonia of the Russian Empire (now Latvia) in 1913.

-In 1935 he joined the Latvian army as a cadet, and attained the rank of lieutenant four years later.
+In 1935, he joined the Latvian army as a cadet and attained the rank of lieutenant four years later.

 Activities under Nazi occupation

 In 1941, following the German invasion of Latvia as part of Operation Barbarossa, Kalējs deserted the Red Army (Latvia by that stage having been occupied by the Soviet Union) and became a member of the Nazi-controlled Latvian security police.
 Kalējs would later assert that he worked as a farmhand during this period.
-It was common practice in occupied nations for indigenous security forces to act in support of German military and security forces in the collection, interrogation, and transport of "undesirables"; such as Jews, Roma, Communists and partisans.

 Life after World War II

 At the end of the war Kalējs moved to Denmark.
-In 1950 he emigrated to Australia, where he was employed at the Bonegilla Migrant Reception and Training Centre in north-east Victoria.
-Becoming an Australian citizen in 1957, Kalējs later left for the United States in 1959 for a lucrative career in property development.
+At the end 1947 he came to Germany, probably because he was labelled as Wehrmachtangehörichte (WA) by the Danish authorities, and Denmark preferred to ship WA personnel to Germany as fast as possible.
+In 1950, he emigrated to Australia, where he was employed at the Bonegilla Migrant Reception and Training Centre in north-east Victoria.
+Becoming an Australian citizen in 1957, Kalējs left for the United States in 1959 for a lucrative career in property development.

 U.S. visa revoked

 In 1984, Kalējs' Nazi connections were revealed, and he was arrested the following year after walking into the Puño Airlines sting operation.
 He was arrested by a US Marshal and Miami-Dade Police Detectives from the Department's Warrants Bureau, at his small motel room on Miami Beach.

 After a four-year process, a United States court revoked Kalējs' visa, having found that there was "unequivocal evidence" that he had participated in war crimes in Latvia, although as an Australian citizen Kalējs was not prosecuted.
-The United States Department of Justice alleged that between July 1941 and June or July 1944, Kalējs was a company commander in the notorious Arajs Kommando (Sonderkommando Arajs), one of several security police units which assisted the Einsatzgruppen death squads in killing Jews and Roma in Latvia, and in guarding the Salaspils concentration camp.
+The United States Department of Justice alleged that between July 1941 and June or July 1944, Kalējs was a company commander in the Arajs Kommando (Sonderkommando Arajs), one of several security police units which assisted the Einsatzgruppen death squads in killing Jews and Roma in Latvia, and in guarding the Salaspils concentration camp.

-According to renowned Holocaust scholar Raul Hilberg, who gave evidence during the American proceedings against Kalējs, German documents established that the Einsatzkommando, the Arajs Kommando and similar groups were responsible for killing about 29,000 people (including about 26,000 Jews) by August 1941 and a further 27,800 Jews near Riga by the end of 1941 (the Arajs Kommando were responsible for about half of this total).
+According to the Holocaust scholar Raul Hilberg, who gave evidence during the American proceedings against Kalējs, German documents established that the Einsatzkommando, the Arajs Kommando and similar groups were responsible for killing about 29,000 people (including about 26,000 Jews) by August 1941 and a further 27,800 Jews near Riga by the end of 1941 (the Arajs Kommando were responsible for about half of this total).

 Deportation and last years

-Kalējs was deported from the United States to Australia after a six-year-long appeals process, and then moved to Canada, where in 1997 he was once again deported to Australia after a court again revoked his visa, finding that he had "committed war crimes" as a collaborator.
+Kalējs was deported from the United States to Australia after a six-year-long appeals process, and then moved to Canada, from where in 1997 he was again deported to Australia after a court revoked his visa, finding that he had "committed war crimes" as a collaborator.